weaveworks/service/README.md

 sudo unzip /tmp/terraform.zip -d /usr/local/bin
 ```

-Now, still on your Linux host or VM, launch the run script.
+Now, still on your Linux host or VM, build and deploy the service locally.

 ```
 cd $GOPATH/src/github.com/weaveworks/service
+./build.sh -local
-./run.sh -local
+./deploy.sh -local
 ```

 Now, we need to get your laptop onto the Weave network with the other components.